comp251/comp251.github.io/resources/linux.md

 best-friends.xls                limewire.zip                    rats - nonverbal.xls
 cool_tunes                      potential-enemies.xls           small_horse_(not_too_small).jpg
 ```
+---

 <div class="code-example" markdown="1">
-### User/session management
+## User/session management

 You will probably only use two commands to manage your user: `passwd` and `exit`.

 It is convenient to use tmux to have long-lived sessions, but not necessary for the course.
-See section on [tmux](#tmux) below.
+See section on [tmux](/resources/vim#tmux).
 </div>
 ```shell-session
 $ passwd                       # change your password